Explore the beautiful, historic cities, the impressive mountains, the magical Sahara desert and discover the real Morocco

 Most of Morocco

-- 15 day trips that will show you most of Morocco
+- 15 day trip that will show you most of Morocco

 - Stay at the desert, including camelride